Matteo Ricci: Cause of canonization

-The cause of his beatification, originally begun in 1984, was reopened on 24 January 2010, at the cathedral of the Italian diocese of Macerata-Tolentino-Recanati-Cingoli-Treia.
+The cause of his beatification, begun in 1984, was reopened on 24 January 2010, at the cathedral of the Italian diocese of Macerata-Tolentino-Recanati-Cingoli-Treia.
 Bishop Claudio Giuliodori, the apostolic administrator of the Diocese of Macerata, formally closed the diocesan phase of the sainthood process on 10 May 2013.
 The cause moved to the Congregation for the Causes of Saints at the Vatican in 2014.
-Pope Francis issued a decree on December 17, 2022 that Fr.
-Ricci had lived a life of heroic virtue, thus conferring on him the title of Venerable.
+Pope Francis issued a decree on 17 December 2022 that Ricci had lived a life of heroic virtue, thus conferring on him the title of Venerable.

 Commemoration

 The following places and institutions are named after Matteo Ricci: